 Geneva (ICRC) – Attacks on civilians and civilian infrastructure in northwest Syria have spiked in the first weeks of 2020, killing scores of people and forcing more than 150,000 to flee their homes in January alone.

-The violence in the city of Aleppo has reached an intensity not seen there since 2016, with shelling affecting several neighborhoods.
+The violence in the city of Aleppo has reached an intensity not seen there since 2016, with shelling affecting several neighbourhoods.
 In rural western Aleppo and across Idlib governate, meanwhile, fierce fighting is resulting in increased levels of suffering for families there.

 “We have seen continuous bombing and shelling the past few days in Aleppo city.
 In Idlib and rural western Aleppo, fighting has been ongoing for months.
 If basic precautions are not taken, the number of casualties will rise higher.
 We will be left with severely traumatized survivors and services weakened to the level of near-total collapse,” said Lorenzo Redalié, head of ICRC’s Aleppo office.